Omega‑3 Rich Foods: Unlocking the Power of Essential Fatty Acids

 Best Approach

 Mix both natural and fortified sources in your diet!
-This gives you the most complete omega-3 profile.
+This gives you the most complete fatty acid profile.
 Think of it as creating a perfect puzzle - each piece (whether from the sea, plants, or fortified foods) helps complete your nutritional picture.

 While conducting our research, we discovered an insightful YouTube video by Dr. Becky Gillaspy that shares the top omega-3 foods and how they support your health.